igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/various/printnumber/basic/PrintNumber.md

 [Puzzle files](.)

-Implement a function, which accepts a positive Int `n`.
-The function should return a list representing all numbers from `n` to `1`.
+Given positive integer `n` implement a function which returns a list representing all numbers from `n` to `1`.
 If `n` value is zero then empty list should be returned.

 ## Examples